hanjos/conditio-clj/README.md

 # Using

-`deps.edn`.
+`deps.edn`, `tools.build` and [codox](https://github.com/weavejester/codox) for docs.
 Still gotta figure out how to generate and publish versions, but that shouldn't be too hard...

 # Caveats and stuff to mull over
 * Despite what the name might suggest, I didn't try to maintain parity with [conditio-java](https://github.com/hanjos/conditio-java).
 Particularly, there's no skipping handlers here.
 Sounds interesting to have, but might complicate the implementation.